About the National Park Service

 How many areas are in the National Park System?

-The system includes 417 areas covering more than 84 million acres in every state, the District of Columbia, American Samoa, Guam, Puerto Rico, and the Virgin Islands.
+The system includes 422 areas covering more than 85 million acres in every state, the District of Columbia, American Samoa, Guam, Puerto Rico, and the Virgin Islands.
 These areas include national parks, monuments, battlefields, military parks, historical parks, historic sites, lakeshores, seashores, recreation areas, scenic rivers and trails, and the White House.
 Learn more about national park designations.
-See the complete list of National Park Service units and affiliated areas (145KB PDF) by type and number.
+See the complete list of National Park Service units and related areas by type and number.

 What is the largest national park site?
 Smallest?